MonashBioinformaticsPlatform/VEPvcf_parser/README.md

   }
   filesXsamps$samp2 <-  make.names(filesXsamps$samp, unique = T)

 # import vcf files and parse VEP parts of INFO column
-  vcfs_imp_l <- readMultiVcfs(vcfFiles = vcfFiles,  # mutSignatures::importVCFfiles
+  vcfs_imp_l <- readMultiVcfs(vcfFiles = vcfFiles,
                               sampleNames = filesXsamps$samp2,
                               sampleNameColumn = sampleNameColumn,
-                              filterIn = 'PASS',  # could be unspecified, if so, no pre-filter parseVEP = TRUE) #populate vcfs_imp$SAMPLEID with a derivative of the vcf file-name(s)
+                              filterIn = 'PASS',  # could be unspecified, if so, no pre-filter parseAnno = c('VEP','SNPEFF'))
-  # Names of the output elements in list vcfs_imp_l are  "allVcfs", "allSamps", "vepColnames", "allVEPmats", "fmats"
+  # This assumes that the vcf file contains both VEP and SNPEFF output; if not, edit the parseAnno argument.

 # It's a good idea to check that all vep colnames are the same, since we imported different files
   common_cols <- Reduce(intersect, vcfs_imp_l$vepColnames)
   all_cols <- vcfs_imp_l$vepColnames %>% unlist() %>% unique()
   cat('\n Shared VEP field names: ',paste0(common_cols, sep=','),'\n')